DFranck/HRnet-React/src/common/components/Table/README.md

 # Table

-render a table with a list of items from props : {data}
+render a table with a list of items from props : data={YOURDATA}

 ## Structure du Composant